xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_short.rst

 Hardware Setup
 ++++++++++++++

-Leave the setup is unchanged from the Biquad application demo.
+Leave the setup unchanged from the Biquad application demo.

 Import and Build the Application
 ++++++++++++++++++++++++++++++++